UniTime/unitime-doc/examination-pdf-reports.md

 			* **All Involved Department Schedule Managers**
 				* The output will be sent to the email addresses of all schedule managers whose subject are has been selected in the "Input Data" section
 			* **Send Individual Instructor Schedule Reports to All Involved Instructors**
-				* If the report "Individual Instructor Schedule" is selected in the Report section, send an email to each instructor (to the email address stored in the timetabling application in Course Timetabling → Input Data → [Instructors](instructors)) with his/her individual examination schedule
+				* If the report "Individual Instructor Schedule" is selected in the Report section, send an email to each instructor (to the email address stored in the timetabling application in Course Timetabling → Input Data → [Instructors](instructors)) with their individual examination schedule
 			* **Send Individual Student Schedule Reports to All Involved Students**
 				* The email addresses used are the email addresses imported in the XML import described in Student Information under Students in [https://www.unitime.org/uct_interfaces.php](https://www.unitime.org/uct_interfaces.php))
 		* **CC**